terrimporter/SCVUS_18S_metabarcode_pipeline/README.md

 ## Standard pipeline

-This pipeline uses programs that can be installed using conda (SEQPREP, CUTADAPT, VSEARCH, etc.).
+This pipeline includes a conda environment that provides most of the programs needed to run this pipeline (SNAKEMAKE, SEQPREP, CUTADAPT, VSEARCH, etc.).

 ```linux
 # Create the environment from the provided environment.yml file